Health & Safety

 Basic Information about SARS

 Severe acute respiratory syndrome (SARS) is a viral respiratory illness caused by a coronavirus, called SARS-associated coronavirus (SARS-CoV).
-SARS was first reported in Asia in
+SARS was first reported in Asia in February 2003.
+Over the

 Read the rest this article free